DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Here, the context is kept purposefully blank to fill in with your setting.

-**Location.** Start with a wide open space for the Players and enemies to move around in, between 10-20 spaces across to allow for movement and range inform tactics.
+**Location.** Start with a wide open space for the Players and enemies to move around in, between 10-20 spaces across to allow for movement and let the range influence Player tactics.

 **Setup.** Add 4 Minions close to the entrance and 1 Dealer farther away.
 2 Minions are melee guards and 2 are shooters 3-5 spaces away, to force the Players to choose their targets and allow space between each enemy.
-The Players will need to deal with Minions Guards first in order to reach the Dealer, giving the Dealer to use their abilities in the first 2+ rounds.
+The Players will need to deal with the Minions first in order to reach the Dealer, allowing the Dealer to use their abilities in the first 2+ rounds.

 #### Stat Blocks